Skip to main content

 The value of the deduction is calculated using the weighted average cost of the ingredient.

-Bestellfix uses receipt entries to calculate the weighted average cost of an ingredient.
+Mathership uses receipt entries to calculate the weighted average cost of an ingredient.
 This cost is used when recipe deductions, waste, transfers, or stock adjustments create inventory values.
 If no receipt cost exists yet, the cost may be treated as zero.
+This is shown as a warning on the recipe detail page when ingredients are missing cost data.

 POS processing can create exceptions when something is missing or inconsistent.